Tag Archive for: Paul Aspelin REALTOR®

 Understand the “Just Listed” pitfalls you should avoid to put more money in your pocket!

-How to Choose the Right Grand Junction Listing Agent
+Interviewing the Best Grand Junction Listing Agent

-Every seller I’ve ever met dreads the thought of interviewing agents for selling their home.
-A two-hour dog and pony show of generic statistics, their company history, their sales awards, etc. which are all designed to display an impression of their worth.
-Worse yet, you call in a heavy hitter agent who walks in unprepared and is overly confident expecting their name to be enough to earn your business.
-No thank you, you deserve MORE!
 When you call me out to discuss your situation, be prepared to receive value and strategy.
 I often get seller comments like “Wow, I wasn’t expecting our meeting to go like this” or “I cannot believe we almost considered the agent we met with last night.”
 With me you get no fluff, no pressure, and only a proven system of results that add value to your bottom line.
 To speed up your interviews I highly recommend you ask agents two critical questions:

-1. “What percentage of your listings have expired or canceled on you?”
 This question is framed all around RESULTS!
 Many top producers have expired or cancelled rates of 20%-30% and believe those are “acceptable” rates of failure and just a normal part of doing business.
 They might be when you operate your business as a numbers game.
 In my 25-year career I have only had about ten homes that didn’t sell.
 Half happened during the housing recession, a couple of the clients I fired, and a couple more had life events change their circumstances and desire for selling.
 That’s it!
 I don’t just list homes, I sell them.
 If you commit to me, I will commit to you.

-2. “Give me an example of a creative marketing strategy you’ve used to sell a home.”
 You won’t see an agent squirm in their seat more than after this question.
 I’ve been blessed with a creative gene and a love for creative marketing.
 If we need an out-of-the-box strategy to attract more buyers, I’ve always been up to the challenge.
 Ask me about my scenic overlook campaign or my property map ideas.
 Absolute home run for my sellers!

 Tip 11 (Pro Tip): The right agent answers confidently with real examples — this separates marketing fluff from actionable expertise.